Visually Impaired Transcript for "NIST Illustrated"

 VISUAL: On clear screen, artist's hand draws map of the world and marks capitals in different countries.
 At the bottom, the artist's hand draws a set of seven rulers of different heights.
 As standardization of measurement is mentioned, the rulers all change to the same height.

-VISUAL: On clear screen, Gallagher appears.
-Behind him, artist's hand draws icons of various technologies, devices and systems.
+VISUAL: Artist's hand draws icons of various technologies, devices and systems.

-VISUAL: Gallagher and icons disappear from screen.
-They are replaced by the NIST logo and words "National Institute of Standards and Technology, U.S. Department of Commerce."
+VISUAL: Icons disappear from screen.
+They are replaced by the NIST logo and words “National Institute of Standards and Technology, U.S. Department of Commerce.”
 The artist's hand draws four NIST staff behind the logo and then the Web address www.nist.gov below it.